ED F654 : “Digital Citizenship” & Intellectual Property

 - Decidedly Non-Final Project: 100 points

-If it’s your goal, you can earn a C by doing the work that is assigned.
-There will be ample opportunity for any student to earn a higher grade by going above and beyond that in demonstrating their commitment.
+If it’s your goal, you can earn a C (700 points for Collections, necessary Communication and completing the Non-Final Project) by completing the work that is assigned to the point that you receive a grade, ie by answering questions and making revisions I request .
+There will be ample opportunity for any student to earn a higher grade by going above and beyond that in demonstrating their willingness to Connect and Commit.
 Read more about this course’s Four Cs.

 Students must either be admitted to the School of Education M.Ed. program or obtain instructor permission to enroll in this course (he’ll give permission…the more students the merrier!).